flownexus-lwm2m/flownexus/_sources/simulation.rst

 Connecting to a locally hosted Leshan server is possible by setting the ``-l`` flag.
 The script will connect the simulated Zephyr instances to the Leshan server running on the host machine.
+Internally, the script attaches the simulation container to the ``server_mynetwork`` network and identifies the IP address of the Leshan server by resolving the hostname ``leshan`` (e.g., via ping).

-Internally, the script overwrites the ``LWM2M_APP_SERVER`` configuration option in the Zephyr lwm2m_client sample with the IP address of the container with the running Leshan server.
+The script then overwrites the ``LWM2M_APP_SERVER`` configuration option in the Zephyr lwm2m_client sample with this identified IP address.

-If the Leshan server is started on the host natively (without docker compose), change the IP address in the Kconfig file (see next chapter) to ``coap://192.0.2.2:5683``.
+If the Leshan server is started on the host natively (without podman-compose), change the IP address in the Kconfig file (see next chapter) to ``coap://192.0.2.2:5683``.